 The band took on its current name in 2013 and established its new home at the First Congregational Church of Los Angeles under the lead of Artistic Director Justin Raines.
 Now with over 60 active members, the scope of the band has broadened to promote acceptance and equality among all of the diverse communities of Southern California.
 The main goals of the band are to create a supportive and artistically challenging environment for its members, to provide top quality live concerts that are free and open to the public, and to serve as a model of acceptance and collaboration.

 The Great American Yankee (G.A.Y.)
-Freedom Band of Los Angeles was formed.
+Freedom Band of Los Angeles was founded.

 The band was invited to play in President Clinton's first inauguration.

-Due to changes in the community and the AIDS epidemic, the band went from over 100 members to under 10.
+Due to the AIDS epidemic, the band went from over 100 members to under 10.

 The band was renamed the Hollywood Wind Ensemble.